Being a member of the club allows you and your family to enjoy all sporting activities like golf, badminton, squash, table pool etc.

 Stroke indexed 3 is indeed a tough hole – palms on the right prevent slightly errant approaches to the fairway and too left, and you will have to deal with bush and rough areas – on this 312 yard Par 4, which doglegs sharply to the left.
 Bust on the left and palms on the right, and a bunker protect this rather difficult hole for errant golfers.
 A far brown side bunker seals your fate if you overshoot.

 This short 132 yard Par 3, from right under the tall palm trees, seems quite easy if you hit the ball straight.
 Guarded by two brown side bunkers and a rough pathway over the brown makes this 17 Stroke Indexed hole not as easy as its stroke index suggests.

 Par 4, stroke index number 9 – a narrow pathway approach to the fairway, blocked by a tall central palm tree, takes you to this 365-yard fairway past a huge fig tree on the left.
-A narrowing approach to the brown that doglegs to the left make this a not so easy approach to a brown guarded by a bunker on the left and palm trees on the right.
+A narrowing approach to the brown that doglegs to the left makes this a not-so-easy approach to a brown guarded by a bunker on the left and palm trees on the right.

 A 487 yard Par 5, with a Stroke Index of seven, bordered by Out of Bounds fencing on the right and the large Fig tree on the left past palm trees overlooking the ladies' tee, doglegs to the right past a large mango tree on the right.
 The brown is guarded by two approach bunkers and large mango trees overlooking the brown on the far side.